Sprucely title background

 1) Login to Sprucely.io - Open a browser and surf to www.sprucely.io.
 If you have not yet done so, go ahead and login.

-3) Select source - In our example, we will use a web stream source, as our sample Excel file is served directly from the Sprucely.io web server.
+3) Select source - We will use a web stream source for our example.
+Our sample Excel file is served directly from the Sprucely.io web server.
 In the Web Stream section, input the URL https://www.sprucely.io/supplychain.xlsx and click Connect.
-If you have a local file, you can drag and drop a file from your File Explorer or click to select a file from the filesystem in the Local File section instead.
+If you have a local file, drag and drop it from your File Explorer.
+Alternatively, select the file from the filesystem in the Local File section.

 Sprucely.io allows you to easily define the data source, be it a local file or a web stream

 4) Configure source - In this step you can manually decide which data range to import from your data source.
-This is useful if you only want to import a subset of the data in the file, or if you have multiple sheets in your Excel document and would like to choose which sheet to import.
-If you are using our sample file, this time no configuration will be required as Sprucely.io automatically detects the ideal range of the data set to import.
+This is useful for importing a subset of the data.
+Use it to choose a specific sheet if your Excel document has multiple sheets.
+No configuration is required if you use our sample file.
+Sprucely.io automatically detects the ideal data range to import.
 Click Next to continue.

 Sprucely.io automatically detects the data range in your spreadsheets and unstructured data sources

-5) Configure dimensions - In this step you can give cues to Sprucely.io's insights engine and dashboard generator by setting priorities.
+5) Configure dimensions - Give cues to Sprucely.io's insights engine and dashboard generator by setting priorities in this step.
 If you are using our sample file, there is no need to modify any of these settings.
 Click Next to continue.

 Sprucely.io allows you to provide cues to the data insights engine on how to interpret the data in order to improve the automated insights generation

-6) Generate dashboard - Set a title of your dashboard and click Save to generate the dashboard template.
-Once completed, you will be automatically be routed to the dashboard editor page, where you can modify the dashboard if you desire.
+7) Generate dashboard - Set a title of your dashboard and click Save to generate the dashboard template.
+Once completed, you are automatically routed to the dashboard editor page.
+You can modify the dashboard if you desire.

 Customizing the Dashboard

-Sprucely.io provides an easy to use dashboard editor that allow you to customize the dashboard and incorporate your own branding and design language into the report
+Sprucely.io provides an easy to use dashboard editor that allows you to customize the dashboard and incorporate your own branding and design language into the report

 Instructions: